12 Welding Tips for Beginners: Master Arc Welding Basics

 3. Keep the Correct Arc Length and Maintain a Steady Travel Speed ✨

 Arc length affects bead width and penetration.
-A short arc (electrode close to work) gives more penetration and a narrower bead, while a long arc yields a wider, flatter bead with more spatter and poorer fusion.
-For most stick electrodes, maintain an arc length about equal to the diameter of the electrode (a 3.2 mm rod ≈ 3.2 mm arc length).
+A short arc gives more penetration and a narrower bead.
+A long arc gives a wider, flatter bead with more spatter and poorer fusion.

-• For a neat flat bead: moderate amperage, short arc length, steady travel speed—move at a pace that forms a consistent puddle and leaves the bead with uniform width.
+• For a neat flat bead: moderate amperage, short arc length, steady travel speed.
+Move at a pace that forms a consistent puddle and leaves the bead with uniform width.

 • For thin materials: reduce amperage, shorten arc length, and keep travel speed slightly faster to avoid burn-through.
 For more, see my walkthrough on stick welding thin sheet metal.